โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Gettysburg Regional Airport (GTY), also widely known by its FAA identifier W05, is a significant public-use general aviation facility serving the historic town of Gettysburg in Adams County, Pennsylvania.
 Located just two miles west of the city center, the airport is owned and managed by the Susquehanna Area Regional Airport Authority.
 It acts as a primary gateway for private pilots, history enthusiasts, and business travelers visiting the legendary Gettysburg National Military Park and the surrounding regional industries.
 The airport is a critical piece of infrastructure, providing essential connectivity for both local residents and the high volume of tourists who flock to this historic destination annually.
-The facility features a single 3,100-foot asphalt runway (6/24) and is specifically designed to accommodate light aircraft and regional turboprop charters.
+At 553 feet elevation, the airport operates a single 3,100-foot asphalt runway (06/24) designed to accommodate light aircraft and regional turboprop charters.
 The airport's infrastructure is currently undergoing a multi-year modernization program, which includes the construction of a new south apron and a partial parallel taxiway scheduled for completion between 2024 and 2026.
 These upgrades are aimed at enhancing airfield safety and providing better support for the approximately 10,000 annual operations at the field.
 The layout is compact and efficient, ensuring that transit times between the aircraft parking areas and ground transportation are exceptionally short.
 Amenities at GTY are tailored to support the needs of the general aviation community and visiting history buffs.
 The airport provides professional Fixed-Base Operator (FBO) services through Blouch Aircraft Services, which offers aircraft maintenance, tie-down options, and fueling for both Avgas and Jet A. While the site does not feature a large-scale commercial terminal, it includes a comfortable pilot's lounge and specialized facilities for flight training.
 Its exceptional proximity to historic downtown Gettysburg allows travelers to easily access a wide variety of world-class hotels, restaurants, and museums within a very short drive from the terminal exit, making it a highly convenient entry point for exploring the region's rich heritage.

 ๐Ÿ”„ Connection Tips

-Gettysburg Regional Airport (GTY) is a general aviation facility and does not host scheduled commercial flights.
+Gettysburg Regional is a GA field with no scheduled commercial flights.
 For travelers seeking to connect to the global aviation network, common 'connections' involve flying into major commercial hubs and completing the journey by road.
 The nearest commercial field is Harrisburg International (MDT), about 40 miles north.
 Other options include Baltimore-Washington (BWI) and Washington Dulles (IAD), both about 60 to 75 miles from the region.
 From Harrisburg, the most efficient 'connection' to Gettysburg is the Rabbit Transit bus or a private shuttle.
 For those arriving at BWI or Dulles, car rental is the most practical option.
 If flying into GTY on a private aircraft and connecting to a commercial flight, allow 90 minutes for the transfer to Harrisburg or three hours for Baltimore or Washington hubs.
 Coordination with a local transfer service is advisable to ensure a timely arrival for your onward journey.
 The airport's proximity to the historic battlefield makes it a popular choice for visitors.
 If planning a tight connection between a private flight and a historical tour, the two-mile distance to town ensures a quick transition.
 Always verify current airfield conditions and taxiway construction through NOTAMs.
 Carrying local currency (USD) is useful for small purchases, though credit cards are universally accepted.
 Whether visiting for the battlefield or regional business, GTY provides a functional historic gateway.
 Planning your logistics with a small buffer will ensure a smooth journey through this specialized Pennsylvania airfield.

 ๐Ÿ“ Location